-The Difference between Shareholders and Stakeholders
+The Difference Between Shareholders and Stakeholders

-Difference Between Shareholders and Stakeholders
+What is the Difference Between Shareholders and Stakeholders?

 Both shareholders and stakeholders are the company’s investors, however, their investment and interests in a company are not the same.
 Let’s have a look at the major factors that make them different.